Tom4dom/MarkdownGameDev/readme.md

 ## Organization

+  The directions for how to use the templates are stored in the [Astartup Cookbook](https://github.com/kabuki-starship/astartup.cookbook/doc/markdown_templates/readme.md).
 There are different Markdown templates for different tasks:

 * [Markdown Software Engineering](https://github.com/kabuki-starship/markdown.software_engineering)
 * Markdown Game Design